IssuIssued on 8 May 2017

 What is personal information?

-Personal information is information (or an opinion) that is reasonably capable of identifying individuals.
-The type of personal information we usually collect and store during the course of our business is personal information of potential clients, clients, service providers and consultants.
-The personal information may consist of
+The type of personal information we usually collect and store during the course of our business is personal information of potential clients, clients, service providers, consultants, and website users.
+The personal information may consist of:

 How does ACA Lawyers collect and store personal information?

 We usually collect personal information from the individual at the time an enquiry is made.
 Further personal information may be collected if the individual becomes a client.
+We may also obtain personal information from authorised third parties to whom you refer us.
 We are required to keep client files for a period of 7 years from closure of the file.

-If you do not provide the personal information that we ask for, it may affect our ability to meet our obligations to you or our current and future clients.
+If you do not provide the personal information that we request, it may affect our ability to meet our obligations to you or our current and future clients.

 How does ACA Lawyers use and disclose personal information?